gaetani/LocalNotification/README.md

 I did some small changes as I needed actions on notifications for Android and iOS.
 I mostly pulled together some pull requests into this branch and modified some tiny bits in order to have everything as I needed.

-So far, actions are working on Android but does not work on iOS.
-I updated the sample bellow with the template of actions, as well as with the `openApp` attribute.
+So far, actions are working on Android and iOS 10.

 ## Sample
 The sample demonstrates how to schedule a local notification which repeats every week.
 The listener will be called when the user has clicked on the local notification.